tungbq/K8sHub/hands-on/jenkins-on-k8s/README.md

 - Upon completion, the pod will automatically be removed

+## What's next?

+Up to this point, you are able to deploy and configure the Jenkins running on k8s cluster.
+You can create and play around with your own custome pipeline

 ## Troubleshooting

+Here are some issue and resolution during the setup

 - 1 node(s) didn't find available persistent volumes to bind
   - Try to delete the PV (with `kubectl delete pv jenkins-pv-volume`) the deploy again